ilhom7/terraform-eks-service/README.md

 └── outputs.tf
 ---

-## ⚙️ Requirements
+## Prerequisites

 - Terraform >= 1.4
-- AWS CLI with credentials configured
+- AWS CLI configured with appropriate IAM permissions
-- `kubectl` installed
+- `kubectl` installed and configured
-- AWS IAM user/role with EKS + VPC + EC2 permissions
+- SSH access to an EC2 instance

 ---

-## 🛠️ Usage
+## Usage

 Clone the repository and apply the Terraform configuration: